bgoonz/BGOONZ_BLOG_2.0/notes/Combined_____-_____Doc.md

       Show inner this
     </button>

-In this case, the inner function's `this` isn't set so it returns the global/window object (i.e. the default object in non-strict mode where `this` isn't set by the call).
+In this case, the inner function's `this` isn't set so it returns the global/window object (i.e. the default object in non–strict mode where `this` isn't set by the call).

 ### this in classes